 1) What is a load-bearing wall?

 There are two types of walls in your home: load-bearing and non-load bearing.
-A load-bearing wall is a structural element that helps to transfer weight from the roof down to the foundation.
+A load-bearing wall is a structural element that helps to transfer weight from the roof down to the foundation and soils.
 Basically, it holds up your structure!

-Load-bearing walls cannot be removed without installing a structural system, such as a support beam/column or a post, to replace the existing wall.
+Load-bearing walls cannot be removed without first installing a structural system, such as a support beams/column system or a post, to replace the existing wall.
 Non-load bearing walls do not carry a load (weight of a structure) above them and typically can be removed without worrying about your house caving in or cracking!

 2) What is the purpose of a load-bearing wall?

-Load-bearing walls are essentialvery important for the distribution of weight throughout your home.
+Load-bearing walls are essential and very important for the distribution of weight throughout your home.
 The path that this weight travels is called the load path.

 Structural engineers and architects work together during the initial design of a home in order to strategically place these load-bearing walls by doing load calculations to create the most appropriate load pathway.